gruntwork-io/boilerplate/README.md

           - {{ .SomeVariable }}
           - {{ .AnotherVariable }}
     ```
-* Boilerplate runs your `command` with the working directory set to the `--template-url` option.
+* By default, Boilerplate runs your `command` with the working directory set to the `--template-url` option.
+You can
+  override this with the `dir` parameter.
+For example, here is how you can set it to a sub-folder of the output folder:

+    ```yaml
+    after:
+      - command: some-command
+        dir: "{{ outputFolder }}/foo/bar"
+    ```
 * `skip` (Optional): Skip this hook if this condition, which can use Go templating syntax and
   boilerplate variables, evaluates to the string `true`.
 This is useful to conditionally enable or disable
   dependencies.